Virginian-Pilot reporter and former CNN news assistant Sierra Jenkins killed in shooting - KVIA

 She was 25.

+Jenkins was leaving a downtown Norfolk restaurant, Chicho’s Pizza Backstage, when an argument started outside the establishment, followed by gunfire.

-Officers responded to the scene in downtown Norfolk around 2 a.m. and found Jenkins and two men with life-threatening gunshot wounds.
+Officers responded to the scene around 2 a.m. and found Jenkins and two men with life-threatening gunshot wounds.
 One of the men, 25-year-old Devon M. Harris, was pronounced dead on scene, and the second was transported to the hospital, police said in a news release.

 Jenkins was also transported to the hospital, where she later died, police said.